doctrine/DoctrineMongoDBBundle/Resources/doc/first_steps.rst

     $dm->remove($product);
     $dm->flush();

-As you might expect, the ``remove()`` method notifies Doctrine that you'd like to remove the given document from the MongoDB.
-The actual delete operation however, isn't actually executed until the ``flush()`` method is called.
+The ``remove()`` method notifies Doctrine that you'd like to remove the given document from the MongoDB.
+The actual delete operation however, isn't executed until the ``flush()`` method is called.

 Querying for Objects
 --------------------

-As you saw above, the built-in repository class allows you to query for one or many objects based on an number of different parameters.
-When this is enough, this is the easiest way to query for documents.
+As you saw above, the built-in repository class allows you to query for one or many objects based on any number of different parameters.
+When this is enough, this is the recommended way to query for documents.
 Of course, you can also create more complex queries.

 Using the Query Builder